Some companies may need to register as a Fairtrade trader rather than as a Fairtrade licensee.

 If you think you may need to become a Fairtrade trader and are selling any of your Fairtrade products internationally please contact our international organisation, FLO-Cert.

-If you think you may need to be registered as a Fairtrade trader and are selling within the UK only, please contact us.
+If you think you may need to be registered as a Fairtrade trader and are selling within the UK only, please contact us – see details on the Contact us page.

-If a company wishes to use the FAIRTRADE Mark on their product they must register as a licensee.
+If a company wishes to use the FAIRTRADE Mark on their product it must register as a licensee.